paylayio/paylayio.github.io/getting-started/introduction.md

 All microservices are available via Docker images.
 They can be deployed to any environment that supports containerization: on-premise or in the cloud.

 ## Database
-Similar to Payment Providers, each PAYLAY microservices will support a set of Database Providers such as MySql and SqlServer.
+PAYLAY microservices that require a database could support a set of Database Providers such as MySql and SqlServer.

 ## Community vs Enterprise
 PAYLAY is available as a Community Edition (CE) and an Enterprise Edition (EE).